paguos/kafka-labs/README.md

 make start
 ```

+This will start the following components in a local k8s single node cluster:

+- Kafka
+- ZooKeeper
+- Kafka-Connect
+- MSSQL

-To configure the kube-config in your terminal:
+To configure the kubeconfig in your terminal:

 ```sh
 export KUBECONFIG=$(k3d get-kubeconfig --name=kafka-labs)